AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Device_operations/Synchronize_devices_with_Azure_IoT_Central.md

 ## Import devices from CSV using a default integration template

-In the import process, you will need a list of devices that you want to import along with an integration template to be used by the Azure IoT Central.
+In the import process, you will need a list of devices that you want to import along with an integration template to be used by Azure IoT Central.
 To learn more about Azure integration templates, see the [Configure integration templates](/Azure_IoT_Integration_Guide/Configure_integration_templates/Azure_integration_templates/) section.

 0. In Coiote DM, go to **Administration** -> **Hyperscaler Integration Center**.
 0. Make sure you have an integration connected in the **Integration** tab.